Eden II School for Autistic Children: History

 Realizing a need for services on Long Island, the Genesis School, an educational annex of Eden II, opened in Plainview, New York in September 1995.
 Initially serving twelve students, the Genesis School now provides educational, residential and outreach services to more than 100 individuals throughout Long Island.
-Eden II employs more than 400 full-time and 200 part-time staff and greatly benefits from a number of volunteers, including its board of directors.
+Eden II employs more than 400 full-time and 200 part-time staff and benefits from a number of volunteers, including its board of directors.